A 1937 photograph taken of the

 Blachley and his two daughters conducted a boarding school.
 Students

-came from as far away as Pittsburgh by water.
-It
+came from as far away as Pittsburgh by water to attend the school.

 |